MilenTecle/znapped/TESTING.md

 ## Bugs
 I encountered numerous bugs and errors throughout this project.
 The errors would at times originate from the backend, and other times from the front-end.
 As this is my first React project, most of the errors and bugs I encountered were learning curves, initial hurdles and typos.
+Many of the errors were related to 401 unauthorized errors, refresh and user.
+I eg. had to add a check to ensure a refresh token exists before trying to refresh.
+I also had to adjust the useEffect hooks for messages to exit early and wait for currentUser to be set.

 The images below will display some of the issues resolved: